A Deep Ensemble-based Wireless Receiver Architecture for Mitigating Adversarial Attacks in Automatic Modulation Classification: Results and Discussion

 Each trained model's accuracy achieved on its corresponding testing set is shown in Table \ref{model_acc}.
+In addition, we show the Pearson Product-Moment correlation coefficient (PPMCC) \cite{ppmcc} between the validation accuracies (at the end of each training iteration) on Dataset A and Dataset B for the same set of signal features (i.e., IQ vs. FFT) on each dataset.
 Among all eight considered models, the CNN trained on frequency features achieves the highest testing accuracy while converging using the fewest epochs as shown in Figs. \ref{iq_frq_perf} and \ref{iq_frq_perf_ds2}.
-Although the CRNN achieves a slightly higher testing accuracy, the higher number of required epochs results in substantially higher computational overhead (the CNN converges three times faster than the CRNN). \emph{Therefore, our proposed CNN trained using frequency features is the most desirable model in terms of classification performance, training time, and computational efficiency.}
+Although the CRNN achieves a slightly higher testing accuracy, the higher number of required epochs results in substantially higher computational overhead (the CNN converges three times faster than the CRNN).
+Moreover, the CNN has the highest PPMCC correlation between Dataset A and Dataset B on their corresponding classifiers. \emph{Therefore, our proposed CNN trained using frequency features is the most desirable model in terms of classification performance, training time, consistency between datasets, and computational efficiency.}